PizzaDAO/pizza-smartcontract/TestBatchMintFix.md

 ## Deploy & Configure the Fix
-**identify the failed random consumer transaction which ran out of gas:** record the txHash, request Id and the random words, we'll use them in testing the fix
+**identify the failed random consumer transaction which ran out of gas:**
+- add the txHash, request Id and the random words to the .env, we'll use them in testing the fix

 **deploy the rare pizzas box V5 implementation contract:**

-`npx hardhat run --network sepolia scripts/box.upgrade.v5.prepare.ts`
+- `npx hardhat run --network sepolia scripts/box.upgrade.v5.prepare.ts`

 **verify the contract:**
-`npx hardhat verify --contract contracts/token/V4/RarePizzaBoxV5.sol:RarePizzasBoxV5 --network sepolia <CONTRACT_ADDRESS>`
+- `npx hardhat verify --contract contracts/token/V4/RarePizzaBoxV5.sol:RarePizzasBoxV5 --network sepolia <CONTRACT_ADDRESS>`

 **upgrade the proxy to use the rare pizzas box V5 implementation:**